Ryank90/action-hugo-firebase-deploy/README.md

 **Pre-requisites**

 - You will need a Firebase Project.
 If you haven't already got one you can easily get one here: [Firebase Console](https://console.firebase.google.com/)
-- You will need a Firebase Token in-order for this to run.
+- You will need a Google Service Account in-order for this to be successfully deployed.

 ## Getting Started

-You will need firebase tools installed on your local machine to obtain a firebase token.
-If you haven't got it installed then you can install it by running `npm install -g firebase-tools`.
+You will need to generate a Google Service Account.

 * Log in to Firebase (setup on your local machine) using `firebase login`, which opens a browser where you can select your account.
 Use `firebase logout` in case you are already logged in but to the wrong account.
 * In the root of your Hugo project, initialize the Firebase project with the `firebase init` command.
 From here: